ni/install-systemlink-enterprise/release-notes/2023-10/README.md

 - Support for single external MongoDB instance
     - The systemlink Helm chart now supports an external MongoDB instance
     - If you have an existing installation of SLE you should set `global.mongodb.install` to `true` in order to maintain the same behavior in future versions of the Helm chart.
-    - If you desire to use a single external MongoDB instance:
+    - If you want to use a single external MongoDB instance:
         - Consult the [Configuring SystemLink Enterprise documentation](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html#GUID-125A1E48-1B3B-4EC8-99FF-808E36EF1586)
         - Migrate your existing data to the external MongoDB instance.
 See the [MongoDB_Migration README file](https://github.com/ni/install-systemlink-enterprise/tree/2023-10/release-notes/2023-10/MongoDB_Migration) for more information.
         - Configure `global.mongodb.install` to `false`.